 Reverend Minton has served as the President of the South Carolina Chapter of Black Methodist for Church Renewal, Chair of the District Board of Ordained Ministry.

 Reverend Minton’s appointments included: Western North Carolina Conference Memorial UMC and St. Peter-Ferree’s Chapel UMCs.
 South Carolina Conference: Seneca Circuit, Joshua, Summerville Parish, Clover(Green Pond-Clover-Chapel-Mt.
 Harmony) Parish, Faith-Cades, Beaufort(Wesley-Broomfield) Parish, Cheraw (Bethel, Wesley, Mt.
 Zion) Parish, Mays Chapel, Prospect-Central-Rowesville, Orangeburg, Oswego (Clark-Mt.
 Moriah-St. Mark) Circuit, and Pineville-St. Stephen, Orangeburg.

-Left to cherish his memory: his beloved wife of 29 years, Janet Wilson Minton, daughter Tedrea Renee (Moncks Corner, SC), a son Wyatt Clifton (Little Wyatt) IV (Atlanta, GA), a sister Crystal (Sylvester) Hardy (Stone Mountain, GA), a granddaughter, the apple of his eye Parker Noelle Grant, and a cousin/little brother, Gregory (Crystal) Minnis (Atlanta, GA) and a host of nieces, nephews, cousins and friends.
+Left to cherish his memory his beloved wife of 29 years, Janet Wilson Minton; a daughter, Tedrea Renee (Moncks Corner, SC); a son, Wyatt Clifton (Little Wyatt), IV (Atlanta, GA); a sister, Crystal (Sylvester) Hardy (Stone Mountain, GA); a granddaughter, the apple of his eye, Parker Noelle Grant, a cousin/little brother, Gregory (Crystal) Minnis (Atlanta, GA) and a host of nieces, nephews, other relatives and friends.

 To plant a tree in memory of Wyatt Minton, please visit our tribute store.